 (left) Porta di Valbona; (right) S. Francesco di Paola

-The della Rovere often preferred to live at Pesaro or at Gubbio, but their official residence remained at Urbino.
+The della Rovere often preferred to live in Pesaro or in Gubbio, but their official residence remained in Urbino.
 In 1621 the main gate of the town, that where travellers from Rome and Florence arrived, was redesigned as a triumphal arch with a well-wishing inscription greeting Claudia de' Medici (then seventeen) and her husband Duke Federico Ubaldo (then sixteen) after their marriage in Florence.
 Immediately after her entrance into town the bride was shown S. Francesco di Paola, a church built near Porta di Valbona as an ex-voto for the much awaited birth of her groom in 1605.

 Portico adjoining the Cathedral with inscription celebrating the marriage between Duke Federico Ubaldo della Rovere and Claudia de' Medici

 Apparently the couple spent only one night in their apartment at Palazzo Ducale, but opposite it and adjoining the Cathedral a portico was built with another well-wishing inscription.
 All this interest in a happy marriage was due to the fact that the Duchy needed a male heir, otherwise it would have been incorporated into the Papal State and ruled by a cardinal.
 One year later the couple had a daughter, Vittoria.
 Her birth was greeted as an indication that other babies would follow and possibly one of them would have been a boy.
 In 1623 however Federico Ubaldo was found dead in his room and the fate of the Duchy was sealed.
 Duke Francesco Maria II, who had abdicated in favour of his son, returned to power, but he was convinced by Pope Urban VIII not to try to give another male heir to the Duchy which in 1631 became a direct possession of the Papal State.